Error Handling in Cache

-There are scenarios where client operations on NCache may fail due to:
+There are scenarios where client operations on NCache may fail due to various errors.
+Given below are the failure reasons and their handling in NCache.

 Specified Key Existing in Cache